 During each of the past three years, an overall bonus pool was allocated among executives, management, and technical and administrative employees of the Company based on number of weeks pay, in accordance with their respective contributions to our corporate performance.
-In 2013, of a total bonus pool of \$4.0 million, \$863,077 was allocated to our Named Officers and reflected fifty-two weeks pay for Mr. Bernstein, Mr. Dunn and Mr. Ackerman and thirty-two weeks pay for Mr. Bernstein and Mr. Dunn, fourteen weeks pay for Mr. Ackerman and ten weeks pay for Mr. Bernstein and Mr. Dunn, fourteen weeks pay for Mr. Ackerman and ten weeks pay for Mr. Cheung.
-In 2011, of a total bonus pool of \$1.3 million, \$253,077 was allocated to our Named Officers and reflected fourteen weeks pay for Cheung.
-In 2011, of a total bonus pool of \$1.3 million, \$253,077 was allocated to our Named Officers and reflected fourteen weeks pay for Cheung.
-In 2011, of a total bonus pool of \$1.3 million, \$253,077 was allocated to our Named Officers and reflected fourteen weeks pay for Cheung.
-In 2011, of a total bonus pool of \$1.3 million, \$253,077 was allocated to our Named Officers and reflected fourteen weeks pay for Cheung.
-In 2011, of a total bonus pool of \$1.3 million, \$253,077 was allocated to our Named Officers and reflected fourteen weeks pay for cach executive officer.
+In 2014, of a total bonus pool of \$4.0 million, \$578,461 was allocated to our Named Officers and reflected thirty-two weeks pay for each Named Officer.
+In 2013, of a total bonus pool of \$4.0 million, \$863,077 was allocated to our Named Officers and reflected fifty-two weeks pay for Mr. Bernstein, Mr. Dunn and Mr. Ackerman and thirty-two weeks pay for Mr. Cheung.
+In 2012, of a total bonus pool of \$1.2 million, \$218,179 was allocated to our Named Officers and reflected twelve weeks pay for Mr. Bernstein and Mr. Dunn, fourteen weeks pay for Mr. Ackerman and ten weeks pay for Mr. Cheung.